 Your new puppy

-We prioritize the health and well-being of our puppies and their mother.
+We prioritise the health and well-being of our puppies and their mother.
 Both are provided with premium-quality nutrition tailored to their specific needs.
 The dam receives comprehensive preventative care, including vaccinations and regular treatments to protect against fleas, ticks, and internal parasites.
 This proactive approach ensures a healthy environment for the puppies.

-Puppies are ready to join their new families at eight weeks of age, when they have completed the necessary vaccinations and are well-socialized.
-We strongly recommend desexing your puppy between six and twelve months of age to prevent unwanted litters and address potential health benefits.
+Desexing Recommendations: We strongly recommend desexing your puppy between six and twelve months of age to prevent unwanted litters and address potential health benefits.
 However, we understand that individual circumstances may vary, and we encourage you to consult with your veterinarian to determine the optimal desexing schedule for your puppy.

-Our commitment to the health and well-being of our puppies extends beyond their time with us.
-We are here to offer ongoing support and guidance to ensure a smooth transition into your home.
+Our commitment to the health and well-being of our puppies extends far beyond their time with us.
+We are always here to offer ongoing support and guidance to ensure a smooth transition into your home.

-Puppy Pack
+The Ava's Moodles Puppy Pack

 To make the transition to your home as smooth as possible, we’ve put together a comprehensive puppy pack filled with essentials.
 This thoughtful bundle includes everything from puppy food and toys to helpful resources, allowing you to focus on bonding with your new furry friend.

-Each puppy comes with a special welcome pack filled with items to help them feel at home.
 We proudly support local Australian businesses whenever possible.
-Your puppy pack will include:
+Your premium puppy pack includes:

-A comforting teddy and blanket with their mother's scent
+Comfort & Security: A comforting teddy and blanket infused with their mother's scent to help them feel at home.

-A stylish collar, harness, and matching leash
+Walking Gear: A stylish collar, harness, and matching leash.

 We warmly invite prospective puppy owners to visit our home in the serene town of Lowood, nestled in the picturesque Lockyer Valley of South East Queensland.
 Pre-arranged visits and meet-and-greets offer a wonderful opportunity to interact with the puppies and their mother in a relaxed home environment.